Header Image

 Evaluation

-• The designed CTR model must be trained in an end-to-end manner.
+• The designed CTR model must be trained in an end-to-end manner, with the given features and on the given data split.

-• For practical application considerations, only neural network models are allowed; Ensemble methods are not allowed for training or testing.
+• For practical considerations, only a single model using neural network are allowed.
+Ensemble methods or tree models are not allowed for training or testing.

 Submission Type

-Participants can choose one submission types listed below to engage in the challenge.
-We encourage participants to take on both challenges (Task 1 & Task 2) to fully understand the end-to-end process of multimodal recommendation application and design better solutions, thereby earning more rewards.
+Participants can choose one of the submission types listed below to engage in the challenge.
+We encourage participants to take on both challenges (Task 1 & 2) to fully enhance the pipepline of multimodal recommendation tasks and design better solutions.

 Task 1 only: In this setting, the CTR model is fixed, and the focus is on optimizing the embeddings.
 Participants are not allowed to modify the model code used to evaluate the embeddings, but can adjust specified hyperparameters.